 4. Go paperless

-This one is easy to implement, as there are online storage facilities that are more effective than our own paper filing systems.
+This one is easy to implement, as there are online storage facilities that are more effective than paper filing systems.
 Google drive is a great example - it can be used to store all of our important documents, take notes, keep files, create spreadsheets, calendars, etc. There are also web applications such as Asana and Slack for all of your organisational needs.
 In time, you won’t need to rely on a pen and paper for much.

 5. Reduce electronic usage